capillariesio/capillaries/doc/started.md

 The demo will process this data as described in the [sample use scenario](what.md#sample-use).

+Wait until all containers are started.

+You may want to see all log output from all Capillaries components running in the containers.
+To do that:
+- navigate to Graylog UI at `http://localhost:9000` using admin/admin credentials;
+- add a new `GELF UDP` input bound to `10.5.0.13` listening on 12201, call it, say, `gelf_udp`.

-After all containers are started, you can navigate to `http://localhost:8080`.
+Now you can navigate to Capillaries UI at `http://localhost:8080`.
 On the displayed `Keyspaces` page, click `New run` enter the following pramaters and click `OK`:

 | Field | Value |
 |- | - |